Arsenal on this day in history – the January files

 13 January 1926: Final match for Harry Woods – the holder of the world record transfer fee for a short while.
 He finished as the club’s top goalscorer in 1923-24 with ten, and scored 12 in 1924/5 but was then replaced by Jimmy Brain as the key goal scorer.

-13 January 1945: Peter Simpson born in Norfolk and joined Arsenal’s groundstaff in 1960 – a common way of bringing in young players (clubs were not allowed to sign youngsters as players immediately after they left school at 15, although of course the boys could work).
+13 January 1945: Peter Simpson born in Norfolk.
+He joined Arsenal’s groundstaff in 1960 – a common way of bringing in young players (clubs were not allowed to sign youngsters as players immediately after they left school at 15, although of course 15 year olds could work).
 He played 353 league games for Arsenal under Wright, Mee and Neill.

 13 January 1960: Arsenal 1 Rotherham 1 (FA Cup 3rd round replay).
-After a 2-2 away draw this was expected to be easy at Highbury in front of 57,598 but it certainly wasn’t.
-Rotherham won the second replay.
+After a 2-2 away draw this was expected to be easy at Highbury in front of 57,598 but it certainly wasn’t and Rotherham won the second replay.

 13 January 1962: A home defeat to Bolton started a run of four consecutive losses and one win in seven, Arsenal scoring just five goals in those seven games.
 The run marked the effective end of Swindin’s career at Arsenal.